Crown Lands

 The NSW/ACT Community Achievement Awards is a state–wide annual awards program organised by Awards Australia.
 The Department sponsors award categories for Crown land management.

-The Community Achievement Awards (CAA) are designed ‘to encourage, acknowledge and reward the valuable contributions that individuals, communities and businesses make throughout NSW and the ACT.
-These awards aim to recognise their success and achievements by giving back to their communities and making NSW and the ACT a better place.’
+The Community Achievement Awards (CAA) started in 2002 and are designed to encourage, acknowledge and reward the valuable contributions that individuals, communities and businesses make throughout NSW and the ACT.
+These awards aim to recognise their success and achievements which contribute to making NSW and the ACT a better place.

 Information about the awards program, including a list of current and past award winners NSW/ACT CAA, is available on the Awards Australia website.